Transferring vs. pointing a domain at web hosting, which should I do?

 There are two main ways you can connect your domain to a hosting provider without transferring out:

-2. Change your nameservers to point at your web host
+- Change your nameservers to connect the domain to your web host.

-This info is usually emailed to you upon purchase, or shown on your web hosting control panel.
+This information is usually emailed to you upon purchase of a hosting plan, or shown on your web hosting control panel.
 You may need to contact support at your hosting company if it's not apparent.

 IP addresses look like this: 172.16.32.205